-Debbie Blair is the associate editor of Farm & Fiber Knits and Spin Off magazine.
+Debbie Blair is the associate editor of Farm & Fiber Knits, Handwoven magazine, and LTM’ s fiber retreats.
 Having dabbled in dozens of crafts since she was old enough to hold a crayon, she feels blessed to have found a career that touches on two of her passions—art and alpacas.

 Learn how this prolific designer uses slip stitch to build 3D textures that interact with light, color, and fiber type.